1) Superintendent’s Message

 The Board of Education will work to ensure that the community is aware of this Code of Conduct by:

-• Providing copies of a full Code of Conduct to all students and parents/guardians at the beginning of each school year.
+• Make print copies available of a full Code of Conduct to all students and parents/guardians upon request.

 • Provide information to parents/guardians on how to most effectively access the Code of Conduct digitally through the district website at www.rcscsd.org.